uabrc/uabrc.github.io/docs/data_management/storage.md

 ### Local Scratch

 Each compute node has a local scratch directory that is accessible via `/local/$SLURM_JOB_ID`.
 At this time, you will need to create the directory manually using `mkdir -p /local/$SLURM_JOB_ID`.
 If your job performs a lot of file I/O, the job should use `/local/$SLURM_JOB_ID` rather than `$USER_SCRATCH` to prevent bogging down the network scratch file system.
 It's important to recognize that most jobs run on the cluster do not fall under this category.
+However, any work that requires frequent disk access or high-bandwidth disk access are good candidates for using local scratch.

+Some known examples, not an exhaustive list:

+- AI and deep learning training on [A100 GPUs](../cheaha/slurm/gpu.md).
+- Large-scale genome annotation.
+- Reading/writing hundreds of thousands or more files in a single job.

 If you are using `amperenodes` and the A100 GPUs, then it is highly recommended to move your input files to `/local/$SLURM_JOB_ID` prior to running your workflow, to ensure adequate GPU performance.
 Using `$USER_SCRATCH`, or other network file locations, will starve the GPU of data, resulting in poor performance.
 For more information please see [Ensuring IO Performance With A100 GPUs](../cheaha/slurm/gpu.md#ensuring-io-performance-with-a100-gpus).